markusrobertjonsson/bonobo/README.md

 ## Setup & Installation

-Make sure you have the latest version of Python installed.
+Make sure you have Python version 3.6 or newer installed.

 ```bash
 git clone <repo-url>